Kramer Focus: The Focus

 The Focus was one of Kramer's first models manufactured and then imported from Japan.
 There were three superstrat-styled models, all of which featured the popular Floyd Rose tremolo.

 The Focus 1000 sported a single slanted humbucker, similar to the Kramer Baretta.

 The 2000 sported two humbuckers, thus resembling a Kramer Pacer Imperial.

 The "'3000'" sported a HSS configuration on a Fender Stratocaster-type pickguard.

 The 6000 sported a HSS configuration, like the Kramer Pacer. earlier 6000 configurations had 3 individual switches for pickup switching, in 1988 Kramer switched to a regular 5-way lever switch.
 The other two guitars both sported two humbuckers and a Floyd Rose and were distinguished by body shape.

-The 4000 sported a Gibson Flying V shape, and was later changed to more closely resemble a Jackson Randy Rhoads or Kramer Vanguard.
+The 4000 sported a Gibson Flying V shape, and was later changed to more closely resemble a Jackson Randy Rhoads or Kramer Vanguard with 2 Humbucker, 3-way switch, 1 volume, and one tone.

 The 5000 model resembles the Kramer Voyager, and also came with a triple humbucker configuration.
 There were also three basses in the line.

 The 77 featured a split pickup, while the 88 featured a full-size humbucker.

 The 8000 has a Z shape, resembling the Kramer Condor bass, and features two split pickups.